Accelerated Bachelor's in Physics and Master's in Applied Physics

 Students in the Department of Physics, Astronomy, and Geosciences may, in their junior year, apply for admission to the B.S.-to-M.S.
 Program.
-This program is designed to allow students to complete combined undergraduate and graduate degrees in a shorter time frame.
+This program is designed to allow students to complete accelerated undergraduate and graduate degrees in a shorter time frame.
 Students accepted into the program begin graduate course work during their junior or senior years.
 Nine units taken at the 500/600 level will be double-counted toward the B.S. and M.S programs.
 A bachelor's degree will be awarded to the B.S.-to-M.S. program students after all degree requirements for the bachelor's are met.
 Students who do not complete the bachelor's portion of the program or who do not maintain a 3.0 GPA may not proceed to the M.S. level unless deficiencies are resolved.
 Students must earn a "B" or better in the double-counted courses.

 - Students may apply for this program during the first term of their junior year.
 Transfer students must have completed a minimum of 24 units at Towson University.